rails/tailwindcss-rails/README.md

 This gem just gives access to the standard Tailwind CSS framework.
 If you need to customize Tailwind, you will need to install it the traditional way using [Webpacker](https://github.com/rails/webpacker) instead.
 This gem is purely intended for those who wish to use Tailwind CSS with the asset pipeline.

+The version of Tailwind included in this gem has been configured for dark mode, forms, aspect-ratio, and typography.

 ## Installation